-I’ve wanted to travel and see what’s out there ever since I was small.
+I’ve wanted to travel and see what’s out there, on this planet, ever since I was small.
 I don’t know why, though I’ve read that some people have a curiosity gene.
 As a family, we holidayed in British seaside resorts, if at all.
 I thought I had died and gone to heaven when I made my first trip abroad aged 11.
 A school day trip to Dieppe.
-And I could have died.
+And I actually could have died.
 (Perhaps.)
 There was a huge storm in the Channel.
 Not the last time that happened to me either, though on the second occasion I was on a 26 foot catamaran on the same stretch of water, it was gusting 11 and it was a decidedly more dubious situation.

 I don’t think I’m your typical passport stamp collector.
-I sold my flat in Putney and bought more cheaply in Brighton to fund my travelling.
-I had to, because as I’ve got older comfort has become increasingly important.
+I sold my flat in Putney and bought more cheaply in Brighton, to fund my travelling.
+I had to, because as I’ve got older, comfort has become increasingly important.
 For reasons of economy, my first long journeys were basic camping trips across Europe with a two man tent.
 But I don’t enjoy getting dirty, or back-aches from sleeping on hard ground and I hate wandering around looking for the toilet in the middle of the night.
 So I go for mid-range (or better) local hotels of character when I can, avoiding soulless chains that all aspire to look as if they’re in America.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.